katarzynawietecha/quiz/README.md

 **Inspiration**

+My quiz is based on test published on website of general secondary school in Węgorzewo.
 This knowledge may be a valuable suggestion especially for young people.
 The user will learn what kind of work environments and occupations suit him best.

 **License**